-Shared Service Match Making Service
+Shared Service Expert Programme and Match Making Service

-Expanding the popular Productivity Expert Programme and to complement our existing match-making service, this programme has been set up to provide councils with funding towards a shared services expert with the particular skill or expertise to provide support and assistance to develop and improve your existing shared service arrangement.
+To provide councils with funding towards a shared services expert with the particular skill or expertise to provide support and assistance to develop and improve your existing shared service arrangement.

 Research and guidance